dmlc/xgboost/demo/nvflare/README.md

-# Federated XGBoost Demo using NVFlare
+# Experimental Support of Federated XGBoost using NVFlare

 This directory contains a demo of Federated Learning using [NVFlare](https://nvidia.github.io/NVFlare/).